In the land of Weehoffen, where billy goats fly,

 Not the boring old six-foot-tall yellow routine,

-But real sunflowers—blossoms of actual suns,
+But real sunflowers—blossoms

 Whose petals were rainbow-striped flame-spitting ones!